wm97artsociety/firebasecryptomarket/README.md

 upload files to a hosting center like godaddy

+index.tsx and product.js are the only files that are not html files

 perks to the software
 firebase product center update firebase api and such on the code to activate product display globally